-I often tell people when talking about coaching in general that, “The magic lies in the adjustments.”
+I often tell people when talking about fitness and nutrition coaching in general that, “The magic lies in the adjustments.”

 The reason I say this is because you’ll never give someone a training program and a macro intake once and just watch the results happen over time.